Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies: Related Work

-Our proposed model to study such reactive users builds on those of \cite{rossi2021closed, lanzetti2023impact}, which have analyzed a similar opinion dynamics model of how platform recommendations shape users' opinions over time.
-Rossi et al. \cite{rossi2021closed} use this opinion dyanmics model to show that interactions between a user and a recommendation system can lead to polarization and filter bubbles at the microscopic level.
-Lanzetti et al. \cite{lanzetti2023impact} study both microscopic and macroscopic interactions under this opinion dynamics model, showing that even if each individual's opinion is influenced by recommendations, the overall population's opinion distribution can remain unchanged.
-Our work is similar in the form of agents opinion dynamics we use to model the evolution of agent's opinions based on platform recommendations when they consume recommended content.
-Our difference lies in considering \emph{reactive} instead of the \emph{passive} users considered in \cite{rossi2021closed, lanzetti2023impact}.
-Specifically, in \cite{rossi2021closed}, users decide to click on content based on the similarity between the recommendation and their current preferences, yet their opinions are influenced by every recommended content, even if they do not click on it.
+Our proposed model for reactive users builds on \cite{rossi2021closed, lanzetti2023impact, sprenger2024control}, which study how recommendations shape users' opinions over time.
+Rossi et al. \cite{rossi2021closed} show that interactions between a user and a recommendation system can lead to polarization at the microscopic level.
+Lanzetti et al. \cite{lanzetti2023impact} study similar opinion dynamics at both microscopic and macroscopic levels, showing that even if each individual's opinion is influenced by recommendations, the overall population's opinion distribution can remain unchanged.
+Sprenger et al. \cite{sprenger2024control} extend this line of work to a social network setting by combining recommendation dynamics with a variation of the FJ model, and study how recommendation strategies designed to maximize engagement influence opinion formation.

+Our work is similar to these papers in how recommendations affect opinions, but differs in two main ways.
+First, in our model, the recommendation directly affects a user's opinion only when the user consumes content; otherwise, the opinion evolves through an FJ update that captures pure social influence and pulling toward innate opinions.
+In particular, when an agent clicks, our update aligns with the networked update in \cite{sprenger2024control}.
+Second, instead of \emph{passive} users as in these prior works, we consider \emph{reactive} users.
 In \cite{lanzetti2023impact}, users are completely passive and click on \emph{any} recommendations.
+In \cite{rossi2021closed} and \cite{sprenger2024control}, users decide to click on content based on the similarity between the recommendation and their current preferences, yet their opinions are still influenced by every recommended content, even if they do not click on it.
 In contrast, our reactive users can intentionally adjust their clicking behavior over time, and experience different opinion dynamics depending on whether they clicked on the recommended content.
-We show that by adopting such adaptive policies, users can avoid the undesired opinion drifts experienced by passive users in \cite{rossi2021closed, lanzetti2023impact}.
+We show that such adaptive policies can help limit the undesired opinion drifts experienced by passive users in prior works.

+Another related line of work studies strategic users interacting with platforms such as recommendation systems.
+These include survey works that find how users adapt their behavior in response to recommendation algorithms~\cite{cen2024measuring}, and theoretical works that model how users strategically decide what content to consume to affect future recommendations~\cite{haupt2023recommending, cen2024user}.
+Our work differs by explicitly modeling opinion dynamics and social networks.